devcontainers/images/src/cpp/README.md

 See [history](history) for information on the contents of each version and [here for a complete list of available tags](https://mcr.microsoft.com/v2/devcontainers/cpp/tags/list).

-Alternatively, you can use the contents of `Dockerfile` to fully customize your container's contents or to build it for a container host architecture not supported by the image.
+Alternatively, you can use the contents of [.devcontainer](.devcontainer folder) to fully customize your container's contents or to build it for a container host architecture not supported by the image.

 Beyond `git`, this image / `Dockerfile` includes `zsh`, [Oh My Zsh!](https://ohmyz.sh/), a non-root `vscode` user with `sudo` access, a set of common dependencies for development, and [Vcpkg](https://github.com/microsoft/vcpkg) a cross-platform package manager for C++.